nolte/terraform-provider-harbor/docs/guides/kind.md

 # E2E Tests With Kind

-For Quick and Easy Local Development it is Recommendet to use a Vanilla Harbor installation.
+For Quick and Easy Local Development it is Recommended to use a Vanilla Harbor installation.
-All releavant make goals are prefixed with ```e2s_*```.
+All relevant make goals are prefixed with ```e2s_*```.

 ## Kind Precondition